 Here’s the point of concern for any Western army.
 Put a Western troop in the position or the Houthi rebels, and he would be fighting for dear breath, not dear life, once on top.
 Modern-day combat loads are ludicrous, heavy and cumbersome.
 No matter how physically fit you are, long missions and environmental factors (altitude, humidity, heat) will quickly turn even the fittest soldier into a bag of sweat and anger.

-In a recent article, fellow NEWSREP writer Alex Hollings wrote about the unrealistic loads U.S. Marines are required to carry into combat.
+We have written before about the unrealistic loads that U.S. Marines are required to carry into combat.
 The numbers are astounding.
 The standard combat load comes in at 100 pounds.
-Officers are often expected to carry around 150 pounds, and some Marines–for example, machine gunners or radio operators–are often humping close to 200 pounds.
+Officers are often expected to carry around 150 pounds, and some Marines — for example, machine gunners or radio operators — are often humping close to 200 pounds.
 These numbers turn war-fighters into moving mountains of gear.
 To be sure, they have sufficient protection, ammunition, and batteries that would put an al-Qaeda or Iranian troop to shame, but that’s not the point.
 American war-fighters begin the fight with a disadvantage.
-Overburdened by all of their gear, their stamina and strength is sapped at a much quicker pace than that of their opponents.
+Overburdened by all of their gear, their stamina and strength are sapped at a much quicker pace than that of their opponents.

 Wars are won or lost on the ground, by troops engaged in close combat.
 It goes without question that technological superiority offers an advantage over an enemy.
-Until robots do all of the fighting, it’s important to remember and respect the value of the grunt.
+But until robots do all of the fighting, it’s important to remember and respect the value of the grunt.